allenrobel/dcn_champions_bootcamp/README.md

 The files in this repo were either used, or referenced, during the SP DCN Champions bootcamp, specifically:

-1. The postman directory contains:
+1. The postman directory contains
++
 a.
 The Demo collection used to add a fabric to an NDFC instance using REST
 b.
 A minimal ND (Nexus Dashboard) collection (enough to login)
 c.
 A more complete NDFC (Nexus Dashboard Fabric Controller) collection.